sigrennesmetropole/geor_urbanisme_mapstore/README.md

 reqtypeWhitelist.generic = (.*exist.*)|(.*pdf.*)|(.*map.*)|(.*wms.*)|(.*wmts.*)|(.*wfs.*)|(.*ows.*)|(.*geocodage.*)
 ```

-### Gateway
+### Gateway or Security proxy

+If you are using the extension via GeOrchestra, you may need to perform some specific configurations.
+These configurations depend on your installation and whether you are using GeOrchestra Gateway or Security Proxy.

 The request sent using "reverseGeocodingUrl" may contain a GeoJSON polygon.
 This polygon may be complex and contain a large number of points.

 In this case, the length of the request (HTTP GET) may be too long for the GeOrchestra Security Gateway: you will receive an HTTP 414 error code.

+#### Gateway

-It may then be necessary to increase the maximum line length allowed by the GeOrchestra gateway.
+If you receive HTTP 414 erorr code, it may then be necessary to increase the maximum line length allowed by the GeOrchestra gateway.

 Example: